-Here are five easy appetizer recipes that I love to serve guests, each incorporating high-vibrational foods or ingredients you can feel good about enjoying.
+Here are five easy appetizer recipes that I love to serve friends and family – each incorporates high-vibrational foods or seasonings you can feel good about enjoying and sharing.
 Use organic ingredients whenever possible.
-Prepare, serve, and celebrate – Mangiare!
+Mangiare!

 Zesty Olive Oil Veggie Dip

 (Makes 1 cup; serves 8-12 people.)

 Look no further for a simple cold party dip.
-With a total prep time of just 10-15 minutes, this easy appetizer takes the edge off hunger with my favorite healthy fat – olive oil – infused with a high-vibrational burst of flavor.
-This zesty dip also surprises with a delicious essence of holiday juniper and spice from the fresh pepper.
-It’s a healthy and flavor-rich addition to any New Years’ spread.
+With a total prep time of just 10-15 minutes, this easy appetizer takes the edge off hunger with my favorite healthy fat – olive oil – infused with a burst of flavor.
+With a colorful array of veggies, this high vibrational dip is a healthy and flavor-rich addition to any New Years’ spread.

 - 1 cup organic extra virgin olive oil